sourcemeta/learnjsonschema.com/content/2020-12/core/dynamicRef.markdown

 {{</learning-more>}}

 {{<common-pitfall>}}
-The bookending requirement means that when you use a `$dynamicRef`, the JSON Schema processor needs to find a matching `$dynamicAnchor` within the same schema scope to resolve the reference correctly.
+**Bookending:** The bookending requirement means that when you use a `$dynamicRef`, the JSON Schema processor needs to find a matching `$dynamicAnchor` within the same schema scope to resolve the reference correctly.
 This ensures that the reference doesn't end up being unresolvable due to scope issues.
 {{</common-pitfall>}}

 ## Examples